tube0013/tube_gateways/README.md

 ## ZHA
 *For EFR32 Gateways see specific insturctions for config file* https://github.com/tube0013/tube_gateways/tree/main/tube_zb_gw_efr32

-*Auto Discovery for EFR32 Gatways is currently broken in HA, Please ignore the discovered device and set up manually*

 1. Connect the gateway to a ethernet cable which has access you your local network.
 2. Power on the gateway with a micro usb cable and power supply.
 The link lights on the ethernet port will start blinking as it tries to negotiate a connection with your home network router.

+If the Device is AutoDiscoverer, just click through the Config flow to add it to HA.
+If not move on to the below steps.

 3. Determine the device's ip address
-    If your local network supports .local mdns addresses, the devices can be reached that way:

-    -for CC2652p based microUSB powered coordinators: tube_zb_gw_cc2652p2.local

-    -for CC2652p based PoE coordinators: tube_zb_gw_cc2652p2_poe.local

-    -for EFR32 based coordinators: tube_zb_gw_efr32.local

     **Using a Reserved or static IP Address is strongly advised.
-Reserve the address in the router or use a static [ESPHome](https://github.com/tube0013/tube_gateways/tree/main/esphome#to-add-a-static-ip) build with static ip**
+Reserve the address in the router **

 4. Configure your software to access the device.